mui/material-ui/docs/pages/blog/mui-x-v7.md

   </a>
 </div>

-After a few months in pre-release, we're thrilled to announce the first stable release of [MUI X v7](https://github.com/mui/mui-x/releases/tag/v7.0.0), packed with new components, exciting features, improved usability and developer experience.
+After a few months in pre-release, we're thrilled to announce the stable release of [MUI X v7](https://github.com/mui/mui-x/releases/tag/v7.0.0), packed with new components, exciting features, improved usability, and developer experience.

 ## Table of contents